scientificcomputing/example-paper/README.md

 ## Getting started

 We provide a pre-build Docker image which can be used to run the the code in this repository.
-First thing you need to do is in ensure that you have [docker installed](https://docs.docker.com/get-docker/).
+First thing you need to do is to ensure that you have [docker installed](https://docs.docker.com/get-docker/).

 To start an interactive docker container you can execute the following command